PrajwalVandana/maestro-cli/readme.md

 `maestro` uses the concept of a positive integer **song ID** to uniquely refer to each song.

 Also, playlists don't exist—`maestro` uses **tags**.
-For example, let's say you want to be able to listen to all your Harry Styles songs together.
-Instead of adding them all to a playlist, run `maestro -t harry-styles <song IDs for each Harry Styles song>`.
-Then `maestro play harry-styles`.
+For example, let's say you want to be able to listen to all your Jon Bellion songs together.
+Instead of adding them all to a playlist, run `maestro -t jon-bellion <song IDs for each Jon Bellion song>`.
+Then `maestro play jon-bellion`.

 `maestro` also tracks listen time—total and by year.
 You can see this with `maestro list` and/or `maestro entry`.
 To get the details for this year, run `maestro entry -y cur`—replace 'cur' with e.g. '2020' to get the listen times for 2020 instead.